SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/index.md

 have to.

-**Modules, extensions and plugins** are typically used as a way to extend webshop platforms such as [WooCommerce][woocommerce]{:data-proofer-ignore=''}
-with functionality that isn't provided in the core platform.
+**Modules, extensions and plugins** are typically used as a way to extend webshop platforms such as [WooCommerce][woocommerce]{:target="_blank"} with functionality that isn't provided in the core platform.
 Such functionality may be to allow visitors of your website to pay with a payment provider such as Swedbank Pay.

 **Software Development Kits** allow developers to integrate with Swedbank Pay's